Skip to content

 On Route 20

-Palmer is the eastward connector town in the sixth live Massachusetts stretch and the western carry-forward town in the seventh.
+Palmer is the eastward connector town in the sixth Massachusetts stretch and the western carry-forward town in the seventh.

 Why stop here